The U.N. Security Council has approved a cease-fire resolution for Gaza

 The U.S. had supported calls for a cease-fire only if they were connected to the release of hostages under a deal being negotiated by Egypt and Qatar.
 The U.S. says the Security Council should pressure Hamas to accept a deal on the table.

-Leading up to the vote, Israeli Prime Minister Benjamin Netanyahu told members of an Israeli delegation to the U.S. that he would cancel their trip to Washington, D.C., if the U.S. did not outright veto the resolution, according to Israeli media.
+Leading up to the vote, Israeli Prime Minister Benjamin Netanyahu had warned members of an Israeli delegation who were due to travel to the U.S. that he would cancel their trip to Washington, D.C., if the U.S. did not outright veto the resolution.

+Immediately after the resolution went through the Prime Ministers office released a statement announcing the trip, led by Strategic Affairs Minister Ron Dermer and National Security Advisor Tzachi Hanegbi, was cancelled.

+"Prime Minister Netanyahu made it clear last night that if the US withdraws from its principled position, he will not send the Israeli delegation to the US.
+In light of the change in the American position, Prime Minister Netanyahu decided that the delegation would not go," the statement said.

 Jaclyn Diaz reported from Jerusalem.
 Michele Kelemen reported from Washington, D.C. contributed to this story